Conditions Treated

 Subscription Option

 Opt for the monthly subscription plan for the highest level of care.
-Enjoy continuous support and access to our services for managing complex health conditions effectively.
-Examples of this would be someone looking for working up possible Tethered Cord or Craniocervical Instability, compression syndromes, or for those with ME/CFS.
+Examples of this would be someone who is already diagnosed with HEDS, or is looking for working up possible Tethered Cord or Craniocervical Instability, compression syndromes, or for those with ME/CFS.

-Includes: 2 hours of visit time per month, detailed notes to download and share, records reviewed, portal messaging, correspondence with PCP, referrals to specialists, prescriptions (no controlled substances can be prescribed), labs ordered and reviewed, imaging such as MRI ordered and reviewed, notes written for employers or schools, or in support of disability
+Includes: as many visits per month as you need, detailed notes to download and share, records reviewed, messaging by portal, text or email, correspondence with PCP, referrals to specialists, prescriptions (no controlled substances can be prescribed), labs ordered and reviewed, imaging such as MRI ordered and reviewed, notes written for employers or schools, or in support of disability applications.

 Remote Coaching